-- 18 Nov 2016: do not miss the lunchtime concert (1-2 pm) to be given by The Treasury Singers in St Margaret's Church, Westminster.
-Their programme will include CBR's two songs opus 5 (1898): "Love and Laughter" and "Strew on her Roses" - details on the Concerts page.
+- 18 Nov 2016: The Treasury Singers gave a lunchtime concert in St Margaret's Church, Westminster.
+Their programme included CBR's two songs opus 5 (1898): "Love and Laughter" and "Strew on her Roses" - details on the Concerts page.

 - 20 June 2016: as part of the Festival of Chichester, the Anemos Wind Quintet gave a recital, when their programme included CBR's op 83 "Septet" (1930); for this work they were joined by Ruth McGibben (viola) and Kate Ham (harp).
 The beautiful venue of St John's Chapel added to this memorable performance.

 - 10 June 2016: at Choral Evensong in the Chapel of St John's College, Cambridge, the choir sang CBR's op 90 "Evening Service in E minor".
 If you have never heard CBR's beautiful setting of the Magnificat and Nunc Dimittis, do listen to this 1965 recording from Wells Cathedral.

 - 4 May 2016: just released by Banks Music as an OUP Archive reprint - the vocal score of CBR's op 91 "Praise the Lord O my soul (Psalm 103)" (1934)